Chicago Housing Market: Trends & Prices (2025)

 Overall Chicago Market Trends

-The real estate professionals at Redfin view the Chicago real estate market as “somewhat competitive,” likely due to the fact that houses for sale in Chicago typically receive multiple offers, but also sell for around 2% below their list price.
+The real estate professionals at Redfin view the Chicago real estate market as “somewhat competitive,” likely due to the fact that some houses for sale in Chicago receive multiple offers.
+However, they do sell for around 1% below their list price, on average.

 Chicago Housing Market Forecast

-Until recently, Chicago market trends were red hot.
-Chicago house prices rose by 0.6% in the past year, but experts expect they will fall by 2.3% in the coming year.
+Chicago house prices went up by 7.4% in February 2025 compared to the past year, and Zillow projects they will rise by another 1.2% in the coming year.

 Demographics of the Chicago Market

-While the demographics of Chicago can vary greatly by neighborhood, before you dive deeper into which part of town you want to call home, you should familiarize yourself with demographics of the entire Chicago real estate market.
+The demographics of Chicago vary greatly by neighborhood.
+Before you dive deeper into which part of town you want to call home, you should familiarize yourself with demographics of the entire Chicago real estate market.

 Popular Chicago Neighborhoods

-From walkable neighborhoods on the Southwest Side to the tree-lined streets of Humboldt Park, there is a neighborhood for everyone in Chicago to love.
+From walkable neighborhoods on the Southwest Side to the tree-lined streets of Hyde Park, there is a neighborhood for everyone in Chicago to love.

 There are almost too many great neighborhoods to choose from, which is why we’re breaking down the fast facts you need to know about five of the most popular neighborhoods in Chicago.